From Forest Grove to Netflix

 "Vanessa is fantastic in it, and Sam Palladio crushes it.
 They are all talented actors," Metzger said.
 "Netflix did such a wonderful job.
 They really chose the best actors and actresses for it."

-"The Princess Switch" was two years in the making, Metzger said.
-She worked alongside screenwriting partner Robin Bernheim, who worked with her on season three of "When Calls the Heart."
+It took about two years to make "The Princess Switch," Metzger said.
+She worked with screenwriting partner Robin Bernheim, who worked with her on season three of "When Calls the Heart."

 The duo spent the next three months developing the script.
 The film was eventually picked up by Netflix.